gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Is it possible to have the gatsby-\*.js files be rewritten in TypeScript?
 **Answer:** gatsby-browser.js and gatsby-ssr.js work just fine if you add gatsby-plugin-typescript.
 We don't have an out-of-the-box solution for gatsby-node.js but you could require the TypeScript interpreter and then require another TypeScript file and re-export its code from gatsby-node.js.

-**Question:** Gatsby transformers support Markdown and asciidoc.
+**Question:** Gatsby transformers support Markdown and AsciiDoc.
 Possible support for Sphinx reStructuredText?
 **Answer:** Certainly!
 Gatsby is super pluggable, so whatever content you want to bring to Gatsby, just write a plugin!
 Check out [Creating a Source Plugin](/docs/creating-a-source-plugin/).

 **Question:** How did you implement the GitHub PR test for lighthouse scoring?